 - The creation of a new Indigenous Screen Office was announced in June 2017, as a collaboration between the NFB, the CMPA, Telefilm, CBC, APTN and CMF.
 The mandate of the Office will be to support the development, production, marketing of indigenous content, with the aim of building a vibrant Indigenous screen-based industry, including facilitating relationships with broadcasters, distributors, training institutions and federal funders.38 Telefilm announced that it would finance 11 new Indigenous feature films for the 2017-2018 cycle, investing a total of $4.7 million through the Production program’s Indigenous stream, exceeding an original commitment of $4.2 million.39

 - In May 2017, the CRTC released its decisions on the renewal of licenses for large television groups including Bell Media, Corus Entertainment and Rogers Media, which implemented policies stemming from the CRTC’s Let’s Talk TV consultation and proceeding, launched in 2013.
 The decision included a decrease in the programs of national interest (PNI) spending requirements to 5%, which drew significant criticism from industry groups.
-In August 2017, the Department of Canadian Heritage sent the decision back to the CRTC, directing them to consider “how it can be ensured that significant contributions are made to the creation and presentation of programs of national interest, music programming, short films and short-form documentaries,” as well to consider the importance of creators of Canadian programming to the Canadian broadcasting system.40
+In August 2017, the Governor in Council sent the decision back to the CRTC, directing them to consider “how it can be ensured that significant contributions are made to the creation and presentation of programs of national interest, music programming, short films and short-form documentaries,” as well to consider the importance of creators of Canadian programming to the Canadian broadcasting system.40

 - Pinewood Toronto has plans to expand its studio space with the opening of a new facility, targeted for May 2018.41